Logo - The Possums baby and toddler sleep program.

 From an evolutionary perspective, a newborn expects a great deal of suckling at her mother's breast in the first days of life.

-It's not hunger that makes your newborn cry for the breast in the first two or three days of life - it's the need for sensory motor nourishment, the need to be up close to your body, drinking in the wonderful, wrap-around sensory motor experience of suckling at your breast.
+It doesn't seem to be hunger that makes your newborn cry for the breast in the first two or three days of life - it's the need for sensory motor nourishment, the need to be up close to your body, drinking in the wonderful, wrap-around sensory motor experience of suckling at your breast.
+It is difficult to separate out a baby's need for physical contact and the sensory motor experience of suckling from the baby's need for milk.
+From an evolutionary perspective, these two elements can't be separated, as (in best possible circumstances) the sensory motor drive will also meet the infant's caloric needs.

 Newborn age Item similar in size to the newborn's stomach